jraysajulga/QuanTP/README.md

 ---

-## S5: Accessing the QuanTP on the usegalaxy.eu
+## S5: Accessing QuanTP on the usegalaxy.eu
 1. Go to <a href="https://usegalaxy.eu" target="_blank">https://usegalaxy.eu</a>.
 This is a European Galaxy platform.
 2. The Galaxy instance requires that all users input an email address to access tools and workflows.
 To register, perform the following steps: